karmaniverous/npm-package-template-ts/README.md

 The template also includes linting support for your TSDoc comments to keep you out of trouble.
 Just run `npm run lint` to check your comments along with the rest of your code, and be sure to check out the great [TSDoc documentation](https://tsdoc.org/) for more details!

+Also note that this template generates [API Documentation](#api-documentation) with [TypeDoc](https://typedoc.org/).
+The TypeDoc spec includes a few tags that TSDoc doesn't support. [`tsdoc.json`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/tsdoc.json) specifies these extra tags and ensures you can use them in your code without generating ESLint warnings!

 ## CLI Generation

 This template uses [Commander](https://www.npmjs.com/package/commander) to generate a CLI for your package.